Drug Detox Kits and Detoxing at Home: Does It Work?

 Can You Beat a Drug Test?

-The most important thing to remember when it comes to detox products online or in stores is that they aren’t subject to much research and testing.
-A manufacturer can put essentially whatever claims they want on the label.
-However, some have had success cheating drug tests for THC using these products.
+The most important thing to remember when it comes to detox products online or in stores is that they aren’t subject to much research and testing, and commercial detox kits lack high-quality scientific evidence for effectiveness.
+A manufacturer can put essentially whatever claims they want on the label, and many detox kits have not been proven effective and may make misleading claims.
+However, some people report that these products may help achieve a negative drug test result, though they are not a safe or reliable quick fix.

 Journalists from Vice conducted their own informal experiment on drug testing kits found online.
-They found that some products do indeed mask THC in the urine.
-However, since every THC user has different body chemistry, what worked for one person may not work for all.
+They found that some products do indeed mask THC in the urine, and one study of three herbal detox drinks showed mixed results.
+However, detox drinks do not eliminate drugs from the system; they temporarily dilute urine rather than remove metabolites, so results on urine tests can be inconsistent.
+Since every THC user has different body chemistry, what worked for one person may not work for all.
 THC stays in fat cells, so factors like someone’s body weight can impact detox time.
 Heavy THC users will also find it takes longer to complete natural detoxification than irregular THC users.

 THC detox kits are not well-regulated.
 Regardless of whether it’s a cleanse drink or a detox pill, using products that claim to detox the body from drug detection is always a risk.
 There’s a good chance that you follow the directions perfectly and the product simply does not work.
 Then you’re left in a difficult situation without much legal recourse.
-The regulation of detox kits isn’t thorough enough to guarantee they work to flush toxins from your body when you need them to.
+The regulation of detox kits isn’t thorough enough to guarantee they work to flush toxins from your body when you need them to, and most detox kits lack clinical evidence for effectiveness, with many detox claims lacking peer-reviewed research to support whether drug detox kits effective is more than marketing language.
+Modern drug tests, including urine drug tests, can detect urine dilution from detox kits.
 Testing results may come back negative, or substances in the clean detox drink could trigger a false positive in urine samples.
 You never know what may happen when it comes to detoxification products.

 Some may be tempted to try powered urine or synthetic urine to beat a drug test.
 These methods involve using fake urine to pass the test, but there are numerous risks involved, including legality, so this method of passing drug tests is not advised.